markp07/ai-assistant/README.md

 # AI Assistant

-AI Assistant is a Java project using Maven, designed to create an intelligent assistant capable of automating tasks, providing support, and enhancing productivity through advanced machine learning algorithms and natural language processing.
+AI Assistant is a Java project built with Maven and Docker.
+It integrates with the OpenAI model and the NS API to provide real-time railway information in the Netherlands.

 ## Table of Contents